 Source: Investor Presentation

-This slide gives us an overview of the types of savings the company expects to accrue over time, and the methods via which those synergies will be achieved.
-These synergies continue to accrue, meaning margins could continue to improve in 2021 and beyond.
+This slide gives us an overview of the types of savings the company expects to accrue over time and the methods via which those synergies will be achieved.
+These synergies continue to accrue, meaning margins could continue to improve in 2022 and beyond.

 Share repurchases will also be a major catalyst for Linde’s future earnings growth.
-Linde completed net share repurchases of $2.4 billion in 2020.
+Linde completed net share repurchases of $4.6 billion in 2021.
 This is impressive, as many companies curtailed share buybacks to preserve cash.
-Linde also approved a $5 billion repurchase for 2021.

 We expect Linde to grow its earnings-per-share by 6% per year over the next five years.
 We see revenue growth as modest, in addition to a small tailwind from margin growth and a lower share count, respectively.

 Linde enjoys multiple competitive advantages.
 As the leader in industrial gases, the company enjoys economic scale and greater operational efficiency than its smaller competitors.

 In addition, Linde’s financial resources allow the company to invest heavily in research and development.
 Linde spendt about $143 million on R&D in 2021 to build and maintain its competitive advantages.